The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 Due to the sensitive nature of our study questions, we implemented several precautionary steps in our interview protocol to ensure participant comfort and safety.
 We briefed participants about the study's objectives and the nature of questions we would ask.
 We also made provisions for participants to access global mental health resources, skip questions, take breaks, or withdraw from the study if they felt overwhelmed.
 Following sensitive questions, we consistently checked in with participants throughout the interview about whether they felt comfortable to continue.
 Interviews were structured to gain insights into both uses and perceptions of LLM chatbots for mental health support.
-Questions included ``Can you recall a time when ChatGPT surprised you with its response, either positively or negatively?" or ``How do interactions with ChatGPT compare to other forms of care?"
-Details regarding individual participant demographics are presented in Table~\ref{tab:participant_table}.
+Questions included ``Can you recall a time when ChatGPT surprised you with its response, either positively or negatively?" or ``How do interactions with ChatGPT compare to other forms of care?" \inhwaedit{Participants were compensated with a \$25 USD online gift card (or the equivalent in their local currency) for participation.}

+Details regarding individual participant demographics are presented in Table~\ref{tab:participant_table}. \inhwaedit{Recruitment was carefully conducted to ensure participants from diverse backgrounds, considering factors such as ethnicity, gender, age, location, mental health support approaches (outside of LLM chatbots), and the perceived helpfulness of their experiences with LLM chatbots for support.}